pantras/agile_software_development/README.md

 Product Owner manages and controls the product backlog (p 34).

 PO works with Team to estimate.
-Estiating is an iterative process.
+Estimating is an iterative process.
 Estimates can be revised (p 34).

 Team commits estimated backlog items for the next sprint (p 34).